barbinbrad/cereal/README.md

 # Cereal

-Serial messaging with Cap'n Proto and 0MQ in either Python or C++
+Serial messaging with Cap'n Proto and 0MQ in either Python or C++ based on the code from comma.ai

 Example
 ---